vinaychilukuri/vinaychilukuri.github.io/_reccos/ramya.md

 ---
 name: Ramya Lakshmanan
 role: Director, Customer Success at ...
-excerpt: He is solely responsible for bringing in user centric design for most of our product offerings.
+excerpt: The go-to guy for Gamification.
+Solely responsible for bringing in user centric design for most of our product offerings.
 img: /assets/img/recco_img/ramya.jpg
 ---